 This is a very quick and easy embroidery project, and it brings a fresh Spring feeling!
 Your children will like to help you with Easter decorations.
-It’s really simple to follow the embroidered holes in the paper.
+It’s really simple to follow the stitched holes in the paper.
+Embroider a rabbit – a children’s craftwork

 Choose for the embroidery hoop ‘Large Oval’.